Bridging Scales in Map Generation: A scale-aware cascaded generative mapping framework for seamless and consistent multi-scale cartographic representation: Experiment

-\subsubsection{Quantitative Evaluation}
+\subsubsection{Quantitative evaluation}

-We employed the MLMG to evaluate these models individually, with the results presented in Table \ref{tab:comparison}.
-Regarding the FID and PSNR metrics, our method consistently achieved optimal outcomes on average.
+SCGM consistently achieved optimal outcomes on average across MLMG datasets, as shown in Table \ref{tab:comparison}.
 Specifically, on the MLMG-CN dataset, the proposed method recorded an FID index of 103.99 and a PSNR index of 29.759, outperforming other methods.
 Similarly, the MLMG-US dataset achieved an FID index of 104.63 and a PSNR index of 28.012, demonstrating superior performance.
 These results indicate that our method surpasses others in these image quality evaluation metrics, effectively validating its efficacy.
 Notably, the FID results highlight a significant advantage, suggesting that the distribution difference between the maps generated by our method and the real maps is minimal, thus reflecting high-quality output.

 Furthermore, we identified suboptimal results in the testing outcomes; for instance, the LCAG method exhibited a suboptimal performance in the FID metric, underscoring the substantial advantage of our method in terms of perceived quality compared to LCAG.
 In the context of the PSNR metric, our method outperformed the suboptimal SMAPGAN method, indicating higher similarity in the generated maps.
-However, it is important to note that some researchers have pointed out that a higher PSNR does not necessarily correlate with improved visual quality \cite{Ledig2017PhotoRealisticSingleImage,Pei2018DoesHazeRemoval}.
+However, it is important to note that some researchers have pointed out that a higher PSNR does not necessarily correlate with improved visual quality \citep{ledig2017photorealistic,pei2018does}.
 We opted to retain this metric as it provides a relative measure of the generated map quality across different methods and is a valuable reference in ablation studies.

-We attribute the discrepancies observed in test results between the MLMG-CN and MLMG-US datasets to the inherent differences in the datasets themselves.
-The MLMG-CN dataset is derived from map data of Chinese cities, while the MLMG-US dataset is based on American city map data.
-The geographic information within these two datasets varies significantly, resulting in differing test outcomes.
-Notably, the map data from American cities may exhibit more complex geographic features, whereas the ground features in Chinese cities tend to be more regular, contributing to the lower performance observed in the MLMG-US dataset compared to the MLMG-CN dataset.

-\subsubsection{Qualitative Evaluation}
+\subsubsection{Qualitative evaluation}